 You don’t have to use a lawn blanket: if you have access to hay, this can make an alternative cover while the seeds grow.
 However, it’s not as foolproof as a proper blanket and doesn’t have the same protection against erosion.

 When Do I Remove The Grass Seed Mat or Blanket?
 (Do They Dissolve?)

 The great news is that most lawn blankets are biodegradable and you won’t have to move them at all.
 Most types of both pre-seeded and unseeded come with a green finish, so they don’t make your yard look too weird while the young grass grows.

 Pulling them up can be a risk, as the seedlings will come up with the blanket.
 So, the best solution is to be patient, and let the blanket gently biodegrade into the lawn after all the grass has grown through it.

 How Long Do Seed Blankets Take to Grow?
 (How Long Do You Leave Them Down?)

-Different types of grass seed take different lengths of time to grow.
+Different types of grass seeds take different lengths of time to grow.
 For example, bluegrass is slow-growing and takes around 3 weeks to germinate, while fescue takes about a week less.
 Some fast-growing grass varieties will only take a week to grow.

 The general rule is to leave the seed blanket down for between four and five weeks.
 By this time, the grass should have reached a height of around two to three inches, which is long enough to mow.
 By this point, you should be able to carefully remove the seed blanket from your lawn.